 Communicate with context

-My colleague Jessica Kremer, director of communications campaigns and insights, always reminded me of this: people need the full story to be set up for success.
+My colleague Jessica Kremer, senior director of communications campaigns and insights, always reminded me of this: people need the full story to be set up for success.
 Adding those extra few sentences in an email to explain, say, a project’s background and goals, can make all the difference in success and idea generation.
-Particularly now that we’re all working remotely and office kitchen culture is no longer part of our daily lives, we need to pivot the way we communicate to be more thorough and more impactful.
-Luckily we have lots of tools to help us along the way, including email, meetings, chat, etc.
+Without spontaneous in-office check-ins, we need to pivot the way we communicate to be more thorough and more impactful.
+Luckily we have lots of tools to help us, including Slack and Quip.

 Make the daily workflow more efficient